 Faculty members may not retire and later enter the program.
 As long as the application materials have been approved within the timelines established by the program policy, the faculty member will not be disqualified from program participation by taking a leave of absence upon completing the fall term during which the program application was submitted and the agreement executed.
 Leave itself must, of course, have been properly sought and obtained.

 What must an eligible faculty member do to apply to enter the Program?

-A faculty member is considered to have applied for the Program when a "UNCSA Phased Retirement Application and Re-Employment Agreement" (hereinafter referred to as the “Agreement”) has been submitted to the dean and contains: (a) complete information on page one of the Agreement, and (b) the proposed duties that the faculty member will perform under the Agreement.
-The unsigned Agreement must be delivered to the Dean’s Office (for receipt by the dean) prior to the application deadline
+A faculty member is considered to have applied for the Program when a "UNCSA Phased Retirement Application & Re-Employment Agreement/Half-Time Work Plan" (hereinafter referred to as the “Agreement”) has been submitted to the dean and contains: (a) complete information on page one of the Agreement, and (b) the proposed duties that the faculty member will perform under the Agreement.
+The Agreement must be delivered to the Dean’s Office (for receipt by the dean) prior to the application deadline

-The faculty member and the dean will then complete the UNCSA Phased Retirement Plan Half-Time Work Agreement.
-The dean will sign both forms and forward these materials to the Office of Faculty Affairs for review and Provost signature.
+The dean will sign the Agreement and forward it to the Office of Faculty Affairs for review and provost signature.

-Upon Provost approval, the documents will be delivered to the faculty member for signature.
+Upon provost approval, the Agreement will be delivered to the faculty member for signature.
 The original document will be retained in the Office of Faculty Affairs.
 The Office of Faculty Affairs will forward fully signed copies to the faculty member and dean.

 What is the deadline for application to enter the Program and what are the relevant dates for program participation?

 The application period is September 15 through February 15 of the academic year preceding proposed program participation.
 By September 1, faculty will be notified of their eligibility to begin participation in the Program the following academic year.

 What is the effective date of resignation and the date of reemployment?